trinodb/trino/docs/src/main/sphinx/connector/vertica.md

 ### Table statistics

-You can use [](/sql/analyze) statements in Trino to populate the table statistics in Vertica.
-The [cost-based optimizer](/optimizer/cost-based-optimizations) then uses these statistics to improve query performance.
+The [cost-based optimizer](/optimizer/cost-based-optimizations) can use table statistics from the Vertica database to improve query performance.

 Support for table statistics is disabled by default.
 You can enable it with the catalog property `statistics.enabled` set to `true`.
 In addition, the